 Recall that the Morse code invented in 1835 is a system of representing letters, numbers and punctuation marks by means of a coded signal sent intermittently like the two samples displayed below demonstrates.
 These pure tones travel much easier than a modulated voice across QRM.
 Even weak signals emitted at 5 W pass through interference or fading, hence the power of this mode of communication.
 The characters sent were associated to abbreviations representing words or full sentenses to fasten communications in limiting the risk of error.

-But as we seen previously, as soon as 1854 the hundreds telegraph companies existing across the USA were charged based on the length of the message sent, and by 1866 Western Union that merged with the American Telegraph Company as well as all european telegraph companies participated also in the expansion of Morse family Fortune.
+But as soon as 1854, the hundreds telegraph companies existing across the USA charged their transmissions based on the length of the message sent.

-To reduce costs elaborate commercial codes were developed that encoded complete phrases in five-letter groups that were sent as single words.
+To reduce the cost of messages that were calculated by word, elaborate commercial codes were developed, encoding complete sentences in five-letter groups that were sent as single words.
 Example : "AYYLU" meant "Not clearly coded, repeat more clearly".
 Very soon standard abbreviations were used by all operators.
 Used in their formal "question/answer" sense, their meaning varied depending on whether they were sent as a question or an answer.
 So, the abbreviation "RST ?" requests to the contact to transmit his "RST" or Readability-Signal Strength-Tone report.
 Tens of abbreviations were edicted and I listed in this file some of the most commonly used of them.
-A few years later, in 1912 the abbreviations were modified and replaced by a standardized and international code name the "Q code" as all abbreviations began with a Q.
+A few years later, in 1912 the abbreviations were modified and replaced by a standardized and international code name the "Q code" as all abbreviations began with the Q letter.